-A Melbourne man who gave a 14-year-old boy he met on Grindr the drug GHB and sexually abused him has been jailed for at least two years.
+County Court of Victoria Judge Paul Higham sentenced a Melbourne man who gave a 14-year-old boy he met on Grindr the drug GHB and sexually abused him to at least two years.

 Andrew Castles, 28, admitted he met the child, who prosecutors said was a vulnerable transgender boy in state care, in 2017 through the Grindr app, AAP reported.

-A week later, the boy told Castles he wanted to meet to have sex and take drugs, and the man agreed to pick up the child down the street from his care facility to “avoid being seen”.
+A week later, the boy told Castles he wanted to meet for sex and to take drugs.
+The man agreed to pick up the child down the street from his care facility to avoid anyone seeing him.

 Castles drove the victim to his home and then gave the child a moderate 0.5ml dose of GHB before sexually abusing him, the court heard.